5 Data Visualization Jobs to Know in 2025 (+ Top Skills)

 Some data-oriented roles focus only on sorting and managing data.
 But for any job that requires data visualization, the role goes beyond producing beautiful charts and graphs.
 You’ll also be expected to explain what data sets were used, your analysis, why you used this visualization, and your strategic recommendations.
 Being able to engage your audiences with visual and verbal storytelling is a skill that can take you far in data visualization jobs.

-In your role, you may work with stakeholders who are product managers, data engineers, data analysts, and IT support.
+In your role, you may work with stakeholders such as product managers, data engineers, data analysts, and IT support.
 Together, you’ll collaborate to create high-performing, scalable solutions.
 To effectively work as a team, you’ll want to speak their respective languages, using the correct terminology and conceptual ideas to ensure your story and recommendations have authority.

 Learn data visualization skills with Coursera